 The Citizen Forester program presents a wonderful opportunity for individuals to become skilled at planting, pruning, and maintaining trees in an urban environment.
 It also provides interested persons with the chance to get involved with local city and county agencies and help their community take care of its public trees.
-The program has been active for 10 years and has graduated over 150 volunteers to dedicate their time to their communities.
+The program has been active since 2006 and has graduated over 150 volunteers to dedicate their time to their communities.

 Current Citizen Forester?

 Develop partnerships between Cross Timbers Urban Forestry Council, regional municipalities, and individual citizens dedicated to restoring, enhancing and protecting the urban forest.

 - Expand the capabilities of municipalities served by CTUFC to maintain urban forests.

 - Educate and train citizen volunteers to support local municipalities in maintaining public tree health.

 - Develop a citizen network to promote urban forestry to local governments.